whage/whage.github.io/_posts/2023-12-10-accidentally-deleting-a-prod-db.md

 - disconnect from your prod system immediately when you have no more business there

 So guys, be decent, be wary, know your stuff and be prepared to have a careless, stupid guy ruin your system.
-Decent, cautious, well-prepared, skilled, competent people saved the day.
+Decent, cautious, well-prepared, skilled, competent people saved the day once again.